 Does beer affect blood pressure?

 Yes, beer can affect blood pressure.
-Consuming alcohol, including beer, in moderate to high amounts can cause a temporary increase in blood pressure.
-This is because alcohol acts as a vasodilator, meaning it relaxes and widens the blood vessels, leading to increased blood flow and a rise in blood pressure.
+Consuming alcohol, including beer, in moderate to high amounts can cause a temporary reduction in blood pressure.
+This is because alcohol acts as a vasodilator, meaning it relaxes and widens the blood vessels, leading to easier blood flow and a decrease in blood pressure.

-Additionally, excessive alcohol consumption can contribute to long-term high blood pressure, which is a risk factor for various cardiovascular diseases.
+However, excessive alcohol consumption can contribute to long-term high blood pressure due to its damaging effect on the blood vessels, which is a risk factor for various cardiovascular diseases.
 It is important to note that moderation is key, and excessive alcohol intake can have detrimental effects on blood pressure and overall health.

 Does drinking too much alcohol lower your sodium?